 As provided by the Authorizing Legislation, the Authority originally issued Series 1989 Bonds to construct the New Comiskey Park.
-Additionally, the Authority issued Series 2001 Bonds to provide financial assistance to the Chicago Park District for the Chicago Lakefront and Stadium Improvement Project, Series 2003 Bonds to renovate Guaranteed Rate Field, Series 2008 Bonds to redevelop the 35th Street infrastructure, and Series 2014 and Series 2019 Refunding Bonds to achieve debt service savings.
+Additionally, the Authority issued Series 2001 Bonds to provide financial assistance to the Chicago Park District for the Chicago Lakefront and Stadium Improvement Project, Series 2003 Bonds to renovate Guaranteed Rate Field, Series 2008 Bonds to redevelop the 35th Street infrastructure, Series 2014 and Series 2019 Refunding Bonds to achieve debt service savings, and Series 2021 Refunding Bonds for debt service relief due to COVID-19's impact on operations.
 To set forth obligations and agreements of the Authority with regard to these Bonds, the Authority adopted the Bond Indenture.